GameTemplates/Candy-Dragon/README.md

 In case you like what we do, you can support us with a small amount of donation at: https://gametemplates.itch.io/template-candy-dragon

-You can also contribut with new features or help improving the existing ones.
+You can also contribute with new features or help improving the existing ones.